alanmmolina/alanmmolina.github.io/content/projects/standalone/python-magic-methods-and-objects-secret-language.md

         return self.hp > 0
 ```

 Notice how we're doing input validation right in `__init__`?
-This ensures that every Character object starts in a valid state—no zombie characters with zero HP or negative levels sneaking into your game.
+This ensures that every Character object starts in a valid state - no zombie characters with zero HP or negative levels sneaking into your game.

 #### `__repr__` and `__str__`

 These two methods control how your object appears as text, but they serve different audiences.
-Think of `__repr__` as your object's business card for developers—it should be precise and unambiguous.
-The `__str__` method, on the other hand, is like your object's casual introduction to end users—it should be friendly and informative.
+Think of `__repr__` as your object's business card for developers - it should be precise and unambiguous.
+The `__str__` method, on the other hand, is like your object's casual introduction to end users - it should be friendly and informative.

 ```python
 class Character: